Beepiz/BleGattCoroutines/README.md

 Immediately after calling `connect()`, you can perform the operations you want.
 If you didn't await the connection before attempting your operations, they will just suspend until the connection is established and then will be executed in a first-come first-served basis (just make sure `connect()` is called before any operation, or asynchronously to avoid dead coroutines).

 The currently supported GATT operations on the `GattConnection` class are:
-- Services discovery, using `disoverServices()` which returns and cache the list of the services on the connected device.
+- Services discovery, using `discoverServices()` which returns and cache the list of the services on the connected device.
 - Characteristic read, using `readCharacteristic(…)`.
-Services disovery has to be completed before, as usual.
+Services discovery has to be completed before, as usual.
 - Characteristic write, using `writeCharacteristic(…)`.
-Services disovery has to be completed before, as usual.
+Services discovery has to be completed before, as usual.
 - ReliableWrite, with `reliableWrite { … }`.
 Implemented, but couldn't be tested yet.
 Open an issue if your device supports it
 - Descriptor read, using `readDescriptor(…)`.
-Services disovery has to be completed before, as usual.
+Services discovery has to be completed before, as usual.
 - Descriptor write, using `writeDescriptor(…)`.
-Services disovery has to be completed before, as usual.
+Services discovery has to be completed before, as usual.
 - RSSI read, using `readRemoteRssi(…)`.
 - NOTIFY characteristics with the `notifyChannel`.
 These haven't been tested yet.
 Feedback wanted.
 - Toggling characteristic update notifications with `setCharacteristicNotificationsEnabled(…)`.
 Tied to NOTIFY feature.